 My advice to managers specifically is to be as clear as possible when assigning projects or when giving instructions, and repeat instructions frequently.
 It seems like such a foundational, basic piece of advice, but when we’re caught up in the day to day, I think sometimes it serves as a helpful reminder to managers and associates alike.

 For salespeople who are used to being surrounded by their peers on a sales floor every day, transitioning to a remote lifestyle might be a huge change for them.
-How would you recommend a salesperson acclimates to a fully remote sales role?
+How would you recommend a salesperson acclimates to a fully remote sales role and what virtual team building activities would you recommend?

 I think my biggest recommendation is to ensure that salespeople have very clear channels for communicating with one another.
 Sales roles center around collaboration and teamwork.
 These teams are always working with one another to share leads in order to meet sales quotas and goals.